nicograef/project0742/README.md

 A simple website maker I made to learn some node.js stuff

-Sadly I lost the final version of my code and this repo only represents the alpha version.
+Sadly, I lost the final version of my code and this repo only represents the alpha version.

 ## ... but, here's a demo of the final project